food-order-screen-1080x430

 Deficits across NHS systems reached £1.4bn in 2023/24, according to The King’s Fund1, which is a significant increase from the £517m in 2022/23.

 One solution suggested by Sir Jim MacKey2, the transition CEO of NHS England, is that hospitals should be looking at alternative ways of delivering support services to reduce costs, such as sub-contracting.
-However, this would be a period of significant change and challenge, at a time when other significant changes will impact the way they work:
+Implementing this change could help Trusts add robustness and resilience at a time when several other factors are impacting the way they work:

 • The Government has set out changes to the country’s immigration system3, adding further governance to overseas recruitment.